Juhoedvard/Albumproject/README.md

 1. You can get instructions from here https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html

  Client:
-1. OPen project in terminal and add command cd client
+1. Open project in terminal and add command cd client
 2. Use command npm install to install dependencies
 3. Use command npm start to start your client.